Teo44/OpenRoutePlanner/documentation/testing.md

 ### The effect of graph density in very small graphs.

 The premise of theses tests is the same as in the previous segment, but the graph size is further reduced to 5000 nodes.
+The performance of IDA* in these graph was good enough to include it in the testing.

 TODO